jenkinsci/workflow-cps-plugin/doc/step-in-groovy.md

 User-written untrusted `Jenkinsfile` can in turn access `GroovyStepExecution`, and this can even ignore Java access control rules like private fields.

-If you have sensitive fields that you need to protect from malicious `Jenkinsfile`, define a subtype of `GroovyStepExecution` in Java and put those fields there, then further subtype that in Groovy and access those fields.
+If you have sensitive fields that you need to protect from malicious `Jenkinsfile`s, define a subtype of `GroovyStepExecution` in Java and put those fields there, then further subtype that in Groovy and access those fields.
 `GroovyStepExecution` subtypes are trusted, so they can access the fields